Brian Mulroney: Fracturing of electoral coalition

 In late 1987, the Western Canada-based right-wing populist Reform Party of Canada was founded.
 The creation of the party was motivated by Western Canadian discontent with Mulroney's government and the Progressive Conservatives in general.
-The Reform Party opposed the Mulroney government's promotion of the Meech Lake and Charlottetown Accords as well as their introduction of the goods and services tax.
-Although the party only won 2 percent of the popular vote and no seats in the 1988 election, they won its first seat in the Commons on the May 6, 1989, by-election in the Alberta riding of Beaver River, where Reform candidate Deborah Grey defeated Progressive Conservative candidate Dave Broda by a nearly 20 percent margin.
+The Reform Party opposed the Mulroney government's promotion of the Meech Lake and Charlottetown accords as well as their introduction of the goods and services tax.
+Although the party won only 2 percent of the popular vote and no seats in the 1988 election, it won its first seat in the Commons on the May 6, 1989, by-election in the Alberta riding of Beaver River, where Reform candidate Deborah Grey defeated Progressive Conservative candidate Dave Broda by a nearly 20 percent margin.
 This was the first sign that Mulroney's coalition was fracturing; the PCs had dominated Alberta's federal politics since the 1958 election.

 In June 1991, the pro-Quebec sovereigntist Bloc Québécois was founded by Mulroney's former environment minister and Quebec lieutenant, Lucien Bouchard.
-The party's foundation was motivated by the collapse of the Meech Lake Accord, which would have benefited Quebec if it was ratified.
+The party's foundation was motivated by the collapse of the Meech Lake Accord, which would have benefited Quebec if it had been ratified.
 The party attracted a few other PC and Liberal members of parliament.

 Resignation

 Widespread public resentment of the goods and services tax, the early 1990s recession, the fracturing of his political coalition, and his lack of results regarding the Quebec situation caused Mulroney's popularity to decline severely during his second term.
 Mulroney entered 1993 facing a statutory general election.
 By this time, his approval ratings had dipped into the tens, and were at 12 percent in a 1992 Gallup poll, making him the most unpopular prime minister since opinion polling began in Canada in the 1940s.

 On February 24, 1993, Mulroney announced his intention to resign as prime minister and retire from politics.
 In his announcement, Mulroney stated, "Whether you agree with our solutions or not, none will accuse us, I think, of having chosen to evade our responsibilities by sidestepping the most controversial issues of our time."
-Mulroney claimed his resignation was not related to the consensus that he would be heavily defeated by Jean Chrétien's Liberals if he led the Tories into the next election, and rather argued he could defeat the Liberals if he sought another term.
-The last Gallup Poll taken before Mulroney's announcement of resignation, on February 15, 1993, showed the PC's polling numbers had rebounded to 21 percent.
+Mulroney claimed his resignation was not related to the consensus that he would be heavily defeated by Jean Chrétien's Liberals if he led the Tories into the next election and rather argued he could defeat the Liberals if he sought another term.
+The last Gallup Poll taken before Mulroney's announcement of resignation showed the PCs' polling numbers had rebounded to 21 percent.
 In his final days in office, Mulroney conducted a European "farewell" tour using Canadian federal funds.
-On June 13, 1993, Mulroney was replaced as leader of the Progressive Conservatives by Defence Minister Kim Campbell.
+On June 13, 1993, Mulroney was replaced as leader of the Progressive Conservatives by defence minister Kim Campbell.
 On June 25, 1993, Mulroney resigned as prime minister and chose not to run for reelection at the Commons.